folio-org/folio-org.github.io/guidelines/development-design-review.md

 The group will then try to identify an initial reviewer.

-#### Outstanding Decisions
+#### Outstanding decisions

 * Can the stale review dismissal feature be used for when significant changes happen after a review?
 * Can the required reviews feature be used to control the minimum number of reviews required to allow a merge (to a protected master branch)?
 * How do we notify developers of a pull request about a broken build?
 * Should updating a branch to be mergeable be done via merging or rebasing and forcing an update?
-* What universal criteria should apply to all pull requests (e.g. summary information, code coverage etc)
+* What universal criteria should apply to all pull requests (e.g. summary information, code coverage etc.)
 * Additional guidance around related areas, e.g. the contents of pull requests
 * What is the expected time frame for reviews to be performed?
 * Who performs the review when there are multiple reviewers available?
 Of course, the more eyes on code the better, but if two reviewers are reviewing the same PR, unbeknownst to each other, while another PR is waiting, that might not be a good thing.
 Should we "assign" ourselves to the PR to indicate we are reviewing?